MarcusMLarsson/Unit-Testing-Angular/README.md

 <p> There is also a concept in testing of DAMP vs DRY. </p>
 <ul>
 <li> <b>DRY</b>: Dont repreat yourself, only if necessary. </li>
 <li> <b>DAMP</b>: Repeat yourself if necessary.
 A good test should tell a story.
 The story is we start at a given place, we make a change and we check that we arrived were we got.
-That complete story should me inside the it() function.
+That complete story should be inside the it() function.
 We should not need to look around a whole lot in order to understand what is going on in the test.
 A tips is to move less interesting setup into the beforeEach().
 If it's some setup that needs to be there but which is not critical for the test that we are creating we can move it here.
 Critical setup should however be inside the it() function.</li>
 </ul>

 <a name="isolated"/>